 The truth is, out of the millions of startups that are launched annually in the U.S., over half fail within the first five years.
 While this sometimes happens due to catastrophic circumstances, often it’s because of a simple, fundamental flaw in an entrepreneur’s approach.

 You have to look beyond the eye-pokes, face slaps, and crazy antics but every entrepreneur can learn a great deal from the Three Stooges.

 One of the most sought after positions in society today is that of an entrepreneur.
-However, the reality is that not everyone is cut out for the lifestyle -- or the sacrifices required to succeed.
+However, the reality is that not everyone is cut out for the lifestyle.

 Here at Startup Savant, we spend a lot of time focusing on the financial and personal challenges of starting a business.
 In this article, we will touch on five personal challenges entrepreneurs can face, and how to navigate them to avoid these pitfalls.